Did you know that the average household in the UK spends £60.60 per week on groceries?

 These averages include the costs of dairy products, fruits and vegetables, meat, poultry, fish, eggs, cereals, and bakery products.

-However, it doesn’t include total food costs, including alcohol or eating out, which costs another £66.30 per week, per household on average.
+However, it doesn’t include total food costs, including alcohol or eating out, which, on average, cost another £66.30 per week per household.

 This is why having a budget for your groceries is important because it’s actually possible to feed your family healthy meals while being frugal.

-There is no need to compromise the quality of your meals just because you have a stringent budget to follow, and the team behind the Real Food Real Frugal website has great tips on how this can be done.
+There is no need to compromise the quality of your meals just because you have a stringent budget to follow, and here at Skint Dad, we have some great tips on how this can be done.

 Not all families are the same, and that goes for budgets too.